CAMANEM/RestauranTEC/README.md

 ## How to use?

-For a detailed guide of how to use this program you can see the [User's Manual](docs/) or the [documentation](docs/) if you want to know more about how this program works.
+For a detailed guide of how to use this program you can see the [user's manual](docs/user_manual.pdf) or the [technical documentation](docs/technical_doc.pdf) if you want to know more about how this program works.